ImperialCollegeLondon/carbon/docs/methodology.md

 The method of estimating energy consumption based on compute resources assigned to the job may be compared to two alternative options [(3, 4)](#references):

-1. Hardware-based measurements (e.g., a physical power meter attached to the compute node or rack)
+1. Hardware-based measurements (e.g., a physical power meter attached to the compute node or rack).
-1. Software tools (e.g., [Perf](https://perf.wiki.kernel.org/index.php/Main_Page), [PowerStat](https://github.com/ColinIanKing/powerstat), [CodeCarbon](https://codecarbon.io/), which typically make use of Intel's [RAPL](https://greencompute.uk/Measurement/RAPL) interface under the hood.)
+1. Software tools (e.g., [Perf](https://perf.wiki.kernel.org/index.php/Main_Page), [PowerStat](https://github.com/ColinIanKing/powerstat), [CodeCarbon](https://codecarbon.io/), which typically make use of Intel's [RAPL](https://greencompute.uk/Measurement/RAPL) interface under the hood).

 Measuring energy consumption directly via hardware tools will generally lead to the most accurate values, with software tools being less accurate but typically more practical [(3)](#references).
 Compared to both these methods, estimating energy consumption based on compute resource usage will tend to be even less accurate.